-During semesters 3-6, serve as an assessment liaison and resource for routine course assessment processes for up to 6 assigned departments/programs, with support including
+For a period of 6 semesters, FALs serve as a resource for routine course assessment processes for assigned departments/programs, with support including

-Coordinating with ICs and appropriate department faculty throughout the assessment process for individual support in planning, collecting data, interpreting data, and planning interventions to improve learning.
+Coordinating with ICs or program directors and appropriate department faculty throughout the assessment process for individual support in planning, collecting data, interpreting data, and planning interventions to improve learning.

 Providing individual consultations as needed regarding assessment support.